scala/docs.scala-lang/_sips/minutes/2018-06-18-sip-minutes.md

 Quorum was not met, but the meeting still took place in a form of an open discussion.

-The meeting was devoted to discussing how we would handle the approval of Scala 3 changes into the specification and how we would organize during the next year, given that Scala 3 will be feature freeze by then.
+The meeting was devoted to discussing how SIP Committee should handle the approval of Scala 3 changes into the specification and how it would organize during the next year, given that Scala 3 will be feature freeze by then.

 Topics discussed: